cw118/cw118/README.md

 <details>
   <summary>What I'm up to 👀</summary>

+#### 📌 Open source, workshops, hackathons and challenges...

+- Contributing to the coding community — getting involved in open source
+  - I've recently been helping out with **MDN Web Docs** (I'm a maintainer/reviewer for `l10n-fr` at [translated-content](https://github.com/mdn/translated-content), I also contribute to [English content](https://github.com/mdn/content) and more)
+- Working on my portfolio and fun side projects
+- Picking up new skills, mastering what I know and training my problem-solving/computational logic (have a look at some of my [repositories](https://github.com/cw118?tab=repositories)!)

 #### [🎓 QUÉtudes-info: Guide to CEGEP](https://github.com/cw118/quetudesinfo) — my first website and large-scale coding project